 Subscribe for full access to FIFA's profile

 FIFA offers 24 products in the sports and media and telecoms services industries.
-FIFA's product portfolio comprises of sports tickets, merchandise and sponsorship, media and TV services and soccer.
+FIFA's product portfolio comprises of sports tickets, merchandise and sponsorship, soccer, search, social, and retail media and media and TV services.

 Subscribe for full access to FIFA's products in full detail